amisha-srivastavaa/MergeConflict-No-Cap/README.md

 **Team MergeConflict**

-Built for hackathon-scale demonstration of semantic trust verification in AI tool ecosystems.
+Built for demonstration of semantic trust verification in AI tool ecosystems.

 ---